Luis A. Ferré: Governor and Senator

 During his governorship, he paid special attention to youth affairs and bringing young Puerto Ricans into public service.
 He successfully had the Puerto Rico Constitution amended to lower the voting age to 18, strongly supported the New Progressive Party Youth organization as party president, appointed then-young statehooders such as Antonio Quiñones Calderón and Francisco "Pompi" González to high-level administration jobs, campaigned for a 26-year-old at large House candidate, nominated a future Senate President and Secretary of State, teenager Kenneth McClintock as Puerto Rico delegate to the 1971 White House Conference on Youth, and strengthened college scholarship programs.

 Before the Congress created the United States Environmental Protection Agency in 1971, Ferré had already created Puerto Rico's Environmental Quality Board in 1970, charged with protecting the islands' environment.

 In the elections of 1972 he sought reelection but lost to Rafael Hernández Colón of the PPD.
 The PPD had claimed that many corruption scandals had been overlooked by the Ferré administration.
 A bloody student strike at the University of Puerto Rico at Río Piedras in 1971 had been neutralized by the Puerto Rican police using brute force, something about which Ferré had mixed feelings.
 Hernández emphasized his youth during the campaign, and became the youngest Puerto Rican governor upon election.
 All these issues, along with the reunification of the People's Party and the PPD, contributed to a PPD win over Ferré in the election.

 Ferré remained active in politics and in 1976, he was elected to the Senate of Puerto Rico.
 Ferré served as the eighth president of the Senate from 1977 to 1981 and continued serving as senator until 1985.

 Years after leaving La Fortaleza, he married Tiody De Jesús, a nurse who later became a physician.

+Ferre attended every Republican National Convention from 1964 through 1988.
+This streak ended in 1992 only because Ferre had undergone back surgery the week prior to the 1992 Republican National Convention and could not travel to the convention.